 volta, you should see some help text, meaning volta is installed correctly.
 To install node, simply run:

-Volta intercepts this and automatically downloads and installs the node version in sentry's
+Volta intercepts this and automatically downloads and installs the node and yarn versions in sentry's

 make bootstrap.
 This will take a long time, as it bootstraps not only Sentry and its dependencies, but starts up related services, and runs database migrations.